leonyarov/BloonTowerMaker/README.md

 #### Projectile Select
 - Selecting a projectile from the list will override any projectile assigned to the tower from the previous paths.
-  - Not selecting any projectile will keep them on the tower for the rest of the paths
+  - Not selecting any projectile will keep projectiles on the tower for the previous paths

 ### Textures, Icons and Portraits
 > using large .png files might not apply correctly or not at all!